enaaab460/car-cost-calculator/README.md

 The mode can read the listing's page for red flags, and color them red and scroll them into view.
 If it detects a 17 character string of letters and numbers, it will assume it is the VIN and provide shortcut to check it using the service chosen in the settings.

 ## Multiple mode (Alt-W)
 Should be used for the same car model, and if possible, include only the trims acceptable.
 Sorting then allows to ordering which listings should be looked at first.
 Even if the estimated price is wrong, the discounted amount relative to the age of the car would still be the same (if trims are accounted for before).
-If might be frustrating, since the most discounted cars are also the most likely to have a problem warranting a discount.
-Unfavorable listings can be blacklisted from the context menu (right click menu).
+Blacklist is not supported in android for the time being as it needs a contextmenu, which is not supported.

 With version 1.1, a second regression curve is added to give an overview of the listings and how they compare to a regression curve of the fair price.
 Right clicking the multiple mode allows appending new results to previous sessions.
 Aggregate data can be downloaded for further analysis.